 21. Suntory Yamazaki Distillery + Museum

-A powerhouse on the Japanese alcohol scene, Suntory specializes in premium Japanese whiskey.
+A powerhouse on the Japanese alcohol scene, Suntory specialises in premium Japanese whiskey.
 It’s also one of the oldest alcohol companies in Japan.

-The tour is fascinating, it takes visitors through the whiskey making process from grain to glass.
+The tour is very interesting, it takes visitors through the whiskey making process from grain to glass.
 The highlight is the tasting session which includes high end whiskeys that have been aged for decades and typically priced in the thousands!

 Be aware that booking must be made through their official website and involves a lottery system, so securing a spot on the tour (and coveted tasting session) can be competitive.